Bayinnaung's Bell Inscription: The text and English translation by Nai Bee Htaw Monzel

-(The king) putted ministers, high and low rank of military men under his power.
-Thief, robber, and enemy that like a thorn were cleared.
-Unlawful tax like poison trees were removed.
-The pagodas’ properties, the Dhammas’ properties, and the monasteries’ properties that like a hot iron would not being taken/taxed by ministers, high and low rank of military men.
+(The king) put ministers, high and low rank of military men under his power.
+Thieves, robbers, and enemies that like a thorn were cleared.
+Unlawful taxes like poison trees were removed.
+The pagodas’ properties, the Dhammas’ properties, and the monasteries’ properties that like a hot iron would not be taken/taxed by ministers, high and low rank of military men.
 Even the king did not take it.